Predictive Analytics World for Healthcare 2020

 Daniel Chertok, Ph.D., is a Sr. Data Scientist at NorthShore University HealthSystem.
 He is responsible for developing predictive models for population health management, operational cost containment and staffing optimization.
 Additionally, Daniel provides thought leadership on best analytical practices and has authored an internal standard operating procedures manual implemented by the Clinical Analytics team.
 His previous experience includes work in quantitative finance.
 Daniel holds a Ph.D. in Applied Mathematics from Simon Fraser University in Canada and an Eng.
 Math in Applied Mathematics from Peter the Great St. Petersburg Polytechnic University.

-Daniel Chertok PhD is speaker of the following session:
+Daniel Chertok PhD is speaking in the following session:

 Kelley Counts is a Data Scientist at OneBlood.
 He leads teams that develop and deploy innovative machine learning applications to increase blood donations, anticipate hospital demand for blood products, and optimize the supply chain.
 Kelley also has expertise in marketing analytics, data visualization, and the development of statistical business solutions.
 In addition to his work at OneBlood, Kelley supervises teams of students in Data Science graduate programs.
 He has also worked on committees to design Python-based Machine Learning graduate courses.
 Kelley is a frequent speaker on practical applications of machine learning and has published articles on analytics-driven organizational change and workforce adoption.
 He has served on international professional boards as an advisor on analytics, digital technology, and information systems.
 Kelley has a Bachelors in Biochemistry, and a MS and MBA in Business Analytics.

-Kelley Counts is speaker of the following session:
+Kelley Counts is speaking in the following session:

 Chief Operating Officer